MinishLab/model2vec/README.md

 ### Evaluating a Model2Vec model

 Model2Vec models can be evaluated using our [evaluation package](https://github.com/MinishLab/evaluation).
-To run this, first install the optionall evaluation package:
+To run this, first install the optional evaluation package:
 ```bash
 pip install evaluation@git+https://github.com/MinishLab/evaluation@main
 ```